“What God has called us to accomplish”

 To lovingly proclaim Jesus to everyone and to teach believers to love, obey, and serve Him.

-We want to be known as a great commission church, a church that reaches out to the lost and raises up obedient disciples for God’s ultimate glory in obedience to our Savior, Jesus Christ.
+We want to be known as a great commission church, a church that reaches out to the lost and raises up active disciples for God’s ultimate glory in obedience to our Savior, Jesus Christ.

 #1 – A Passion For Evangelism